anthonyg-1/PSKubernetesSecretsManagement/README.md

 $secretValue = '2@GaImh59O3C8!TMwLSf$gVrjsuiDZAEveKxkd'
 $secretDataValue = $secretValue | ConvertTo-SecureString -AsPlainText -Force
-$secretDataCred = New-Object -TypeName PSCredential -ArgumentList $secretDataName, $secretDataValue sksv -s "my-secret" -d $secretDataCred
+$secretDataCred = New-Object -TypeName PSCredential -ArgumentList $secretDataName, $secretDataValue sksd -s "my-secret" -d $secretDataCred

 # Sets a Kubernetes secret in the apps namespace with a name of 'my-password' with a key of 'mypassword' and a value of 'IUrwnq8ZNbWMF5eKSviL&3xf^z42to0V!haHAE' using the aliased version of Set-KubernetesSecretValue